-available," half of the DG RECs procured originate from "devices of less than 25 kilowatts in nameplate capacity."
-191
+Second, the Agency should strive to structure itsThe procurementmust be structured so as to ensure the procurement proceeds in a manner consistent with the governing law.
+With respectedrespect to a DG procurement, this includes the obligation that "to the extent available," half of the DG RECs procured originate from "devices of less than 25 kilowatts in nameplate capacity."195

-Any DG procurement must be structured mindful of the Agency's obligation to produce procurement plans aimed at ensuring "adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
-192
+Third, the Agency should structure itsAny DG procurement must be structured mindful of itsthe Agency's obligation to produce procurement plans aimed at ensuring "adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."196

-Lastly, the Agency should proceed with awareness of its concurrent supplemental PV procurement planning process under Section 1-56(i) of the IPA Act, noting both opportunities for synergies between the two procurements and market confusion challenges that could result from two separate-but-similar procurement processes conducted by the same Agency with distinct counterparties193 governed by distinct sections of the IPA Act.
+And fourthLastly, the Agency should proceed with awareness of its concurrent supplemental photovoltaicPV procurement planning process under Section 1-56(i) of the IPA Act, noting both opportunities for synergies between the two procurements and market confusion challenges that could result from two separate-but-similar procurement processes conducted by the same Agency with distinct counterparties.197-198 governed by distinct sections of the IPA Act.